veravolkova/CopilotHackathon/exercisefiles/springboot/README.md

 ## Goal

-The goal of this exercise is to learn how to use GitHub Copilot, using an exercise that consist of building a REST API using Spring Boot.
+The goal of this exercise is to learn how to use GitHub Copilot for building a REST API using Spring Boot.

 ## Exercises